chipturner/pxhist/README.md

   but be session aware
 - P1: expose column names as a `show` option to control output fields and order
-- P1: better command line help
+- P2: colorize output?  parts where regex matches in addition to columns
-- P2: special handling of ctrl-z when displaying shell history... annoying, need signal number, find a crate?
+- P3: special handling of ctrl-z when displaying shell history... annoying, need signal number, find a crate?
 - P3: optional pretty ncurses-style interface?
-- P3: colorize output?  parts where regex matches in addition to columns

 ### Core Features
-- P1: teach `show` to display history entries restricted to the current directory, host, user, etc.  Maybe `--here` to simplify the filter?
+- P1: Add more complex filtering to `show` to select history entries restricted to the host, user, etc.
-- P2: create and document workflow for incremental updates, particularly for shells that don't support updating realtime (e.g. backfill from mysql history periodically)
 - P3: stats subcommand to show some interesting data

 ### Extensions